About a BOCES budget

 Administrative and Capital Budgets

-The administrative budget supports the cost of all personnel and related expenses for central administration, including human resources, business office and health insurance for retirees.
-State law requires all retiree insurance benefits be paid through the administrative budget.
+The administrative budget supports the cost of all personnel and related expenses for central administration, including human resources, business office, and health insurance for retirees.
+State law requires all retiree insurance benefits to be paid through the administrative budget.

 The capital budget includes the cost of facility rentals and capital projects.